COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 More than 200 connective tissue diseases – inflammatory disorders of muscle, joints and skin — have been identified.

 The most common connective tissue disorders are rheumatoid arthritis and systemic lupus.
-In the United States, two million people live with rheumatoid arthritis, and another 1.5 million live with lupus.
+In the U.S., two million people live with rheumatoid arthritis, and another 1.5 million live with lupus.

 A much rarer group of connective tissue disorders is called Ehlers-Danlos syndrome.
 Unlike the diseases noted above, Ehlers-Danlos syndrome is not an autoimmune condition, it's an inherited disorder.